The Spectacular Rise Of Viennese Wines

 As a newly minted Viennese resident, I wanted to experience Vienna’s famed Heuriger culture.
 For centuries, Viennese winemakers earned a living by selling their wines from simple taverns inside their homes known as Heurigers – although the technical term is Buschenschank – which means “this year’s” [wine].
 A hundred or so Heurigers still exist, most of them located in what used to be villages outside the city but long ago gobbled up by the rapidly urbanizing Habsburg capital.
 Here in Nussdorf, for example, the narrow uphill roads today are lined with the residential palaces and car parks of the Viennese one percent.

-The highlight of a Heuriger is the outdoor “gastgarten” furnished with rustic tables and communal benches and protected from the summer heat by soaring chestnut trees.
+The highlight of every Heuriger is the outdoor “Gastgarten” furnished with rustic tables and communal benches and protected from the summer heat by soaring chestnut trees.
 The Heuriger crowd hasn’t changed much over the centuries: Viennese residents in need of fresh air and a good buzz.
 Even on a not especially balmy Saturday evening in early May, I glimpsed lively crowds through the open courtyards.
 Busy servers, some of them dressed in folk clothes, slalomed with pitchers of wine in hand.

 Guests used to bring their own nibbles, but traditional Austrian food is now part of the Heuriger offerings.
 A glass display (“Buffet”) is usually piled with cold cuts, head cheese, eggs and Liptauer spreads, roast pork belly, sausages, spinach-and-cheese strudels, and pastries.
 After experiencing moments of frustration, I learned that a wait in the Buffet line was part of the Heuriger experience.
 Another lesson: some Heurigers close down during peak season to take care of winery works (look out for the “Ausg'steckt” sign).